alonsd/BrainTrainer/README.md

 ## Check how smart you are!

-This client - server based Android app let's you create a user profile which saves the information on localy on the device and than get's you right into the game.
+This client - server based Android app let's you create a user profile which saves the information on localy on the device and than gets you right into the game.
 Select one out of 4 difficulty levels to enter and be aware of the time ticking!

 ### Prerequisites
 Currently supports only local server on your computer.